tommysonsylverstone/sulu-elasticsearch-user-bug/README.md

 9 - activate all your articles rights in your User settings `Settings > User roles > your role` 10 - Create a smart content in your `homepage.xml`
 11 - Render your smart content in your `homepage.html.twig`
+12 - create a user role `php bin/console sulu:security:role:create` and assign it the `website` system 13 - create a new user either in your admin or `php bin/console sulu:security:role:create`